bigcommerce/dev-docs/docs/api-docs/storefront/widgets/global-regions-tutorial.md

 ## Place a widget in the global region

-To test the functionality of your global region, drag and drop one of the basic widgets from the left pane into the `below_content--global` region, then click **Preview**.
-You should see the widget you just placed displayed on the home page as well as the category pages of your store.
+To test your global region's functionality, drag and drop one of the basic widgets from the left pane into the `below_content--global` region, then click **Preview**.
+You should see the widget you just placed displayed on the home page and the category pages of your store.

 ## Related resources